 The calibration costs and calibration frequency of the alternative devices have a major impact on the costs.
 These factors are uncertain and it is thought that there are differences between the recommended calibration frequency and the real frequency in practice.
 The analysis in Annex 5b assumes that alternatives have a four times higher calibration frequency.
-In the extreme case, when calibration costs are ignored and labour time savings are taken into account, the annualised savings per electronic device are $\in 61$ .
-When both calibration costs and labour time savings are ignored, the additional annualised costs would be lower, i.e. $\in 23.3$ and $\notin 40.2$ per device per annum for respectively the electronic and mercury-free dial thermometers.
+In the extreme case, when calibration costs are ignored and labour time savings are taken into account, the annualised savings per electronic device are $\le 61$ .
+When both calibration costs and labour time savings are ignored, the additional annualised costs would be lower, i.e. $\le 2.3$ and $\le 40.2$ per device per annum for respectively the electronic and mercury-free dial thermometers $\le 9.3$ .